 EU subsidies, put in place to protect grape growers, led to a chronic overproduction of grapes and wine for which there was no market.
 In 2008 the EU addressed the issue by removing subsidies for this unwanted wine, known as the European wine lake.
 Further, it paid growers to remove unwanted vineyards.
 As can be seen in the chart below, between 2000–2016, Spain reduced its land planted with Garnacha by 44 per cent and France by 18 per cent.

-This imbalance in the market was in part brought about the by long term decline in wine consumption in France and Spain.
+This imbalance in the market was in part brought about by the long term decline in wine consumption in France and Spain.
 It was accelerated by the rise in popularity of fruity, inexpensive wine from non-European wine-producing countries like Australia or South Africa.

 As a result, huge volumes of inexpensive Garnacha-based wine had no market, and many vines were removed.
 Nor was it just in France and Spain that Garnacha vineyards were decreasing.
 In all but one of the seven countries with more than 1,000 hectares, the vineyard area of Garnacha has decreased since the year 2000.
 (The exception is China which has a very recent history with grape growing for wine.)